Solaris Price Reaches $0.41 on Exchanges (XLR)

 Buying and Selling Solaris

-It is usually not possible to buy alternative cryptocurrencies such as Solaris directly using US dollars.
-Investors seeking to trade Solaris should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Solaris using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Solaris directly using US dollars.
+Investors seeking to acquire Solaris should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Solaris using one of the aforementioned exchanges.

 Receive News & Updates for Solaris Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Solaris and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.